facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 An expression built with relational operators is called conditional expression and expressions of this type are defined **predicates**.
 If the language support the Boolean type (es.
 Java, PHP) the relational operator returns a true/false value, instead in other languages like C the relational operator returns 0 or 1, where the 0 correspond to false value and 1 to the true value.

-In some dynamically typed languages, equality can also be done at the type level, for example:
+In some dynamic languages, we can match two values based on their types, for example:
 • 4 === “4” is false because the left operand is an integer and the second is a string
 • 4 == “4” is true because the both operands are 4